Web for Pentester II

 Example 5

 This example shows the consequence of different method of string comparison.
-When you create a user, the application will check programmatically that the user does not exist by comparing the username provided with the existing user.
+When you create a user, the application will check programmatically that the user does not exist by comparing the provided username with the existing ones.
 When you log in, the application will check that your username and password are correct, and then it will save your username in your session.
 Finally, every time you will access the application, the application will retrieve your user's details based on the username provided in the session.

 The trick here comes from the fact that the comparison when you create a user is done programmatically (i.e.: in Ruby) but when the user's details get retrieved, the comparison is done by the database.
-By default, MySQL (with the type VARCHAR) will perform a case insensitive comparison: "admin" and "Admin" are the same value.
+By default, MySQL (with the type VARCHAR

-Using that information, you should be able to create a user that will be identified as admin.
+Using that information, you should be able to create a user that will be identified as admin

 Example 6

 To remediate the previous issue, the developer decided to use a case sensitive comparison during users' creation.
-This check can also be bypassed based on the way MySQL performs string comparison: MySQL ignores trailing spaces (i.e.: pentesterlab and pentesterlab are equals).
-Using the same method as above, you should be able to pretend to be logged in as the user admin.
+This check can also be bypassed based on the way MySQL performs string comparison: MySQL ignores trailing spaces (i.e.: pentesterlab

-When attacking Captcha, and before starting some hardcore coding, make sure there is no logic flaws or some kind of predictability.
-If you can bypass a captcha without breaking it...
+When attacking CAPTCHA, and before starting some hardcore coding, make sure there is no logic flaws or some kind of predictability.
+If you can bypass a CAPTCHA without breaking it...
 Don't break it!

-The first examples are badly developed captchas with common logic flaws, later examples are easier to break and can be broken.
+The first examples are badly developed CAPTCHAs with common logic flaws, later examples are easier to break and can be broken.

 Example 1